-Investing in a down market give you the opportunity to buy stocks at a lower price which can potentially be a bargain, take advantage of reducing your average cost per shares, and allow you to buy more shares of a stock for the same price.
+Investing in a down market gives you the opportunity to buy stocks at a lower price which can potentially be a bargain, take advantage of reducing your average cost per share, and allow you to buy more shares of a stock for the same price.

 Buying at a Bargain When the Market is Down